 There’s so much more to see and do around the Venetian lagoon which is anything but uninteresting.

-There’s plenty to experience within a short of our base on the Certosa islands: the islands of Sant’Andrea (foto), Sant’Erasmo, Vignole and Lazzaretto Nove, and marshes full of small winding canals and a plethora of birds.
+There’s plenty to experience within a short distance of our base on the Certosa islands: the islands of Sant’Andrea, Sant’Erasmo, Vignole and Lazzaretto Nove, and salt marshes full of small winding canals and a plethora of birds.

 Planned Tours in the lagoon

 There are separate tours calendars for each of the different tours listed above on their respective pages.